 Lesson 6: Harmonic Minor, Resolving Tension, How to Add Tension, Dominant 7(b9,b13) Drop-2 Chord Voicings

-- Harmonic Minor Patterns and Resolutions
+- Harmonic Minor Tension and Resolution

 Lesson 7: The Dominant Bebop Scale